LonnonDev/Solis/README.md

 # Solis #
-Solis is an Object Oriented programming language made for fun in Python.
+Solis is an Planning to be a Statically Typed Interpreted Language that is also Object Oriented which is made entierly for fun in Python.

 Releases [Here.](https://github.com/LonnonDev/Solis/releases)